gonzalolater/ERC20/README.md

 #ERC20

-Owneable, Pausable and Minteable, Burn with OpenZeppelin & RemixIde.
+Owneable, Pausable and Minteable, with Burn, OpenZeppelin & RemixIde.

 Do not copy this Code, Risk Warning.